abhi-gowda/google-dark-ui-clone-vuetify/README.md

-# Google UI Replica with Vuetify
+# Google UI Clone with Vuetify

 This project is a Vue.js application that replicates the user interface of the Google website using the Vuetify framework.
 Vuetify is a Vue.js material component framework that enables developers to create stylish and responsive applications with ease.